-The mother that loses a child in labor and thinks it was her fault or the life coaching client that sits down and says “My life is shit and I know it’s my fault because I’ve seen The Secret”.
+The mother that loses a child in labour and thinks it was her fault or the life coaching client that sits down and says “My life is shit and I know it’s my fault because I’ve seen The Secret”.

-On the other hand I know some people that have made extraordinary changes for the better in their lives and cite the LoA as the reason.
+On the other hand, I know some people that have made extraordinary changes for the better in their lives and cite the LoA as the reason.

 Belief is probably the most powerful thing known to mankind and if these people believe so strongly in their ability to change, then it’s perfectly reasonable to suggest they will.

 Is The Law of Attraction A Religion?

-It gives hope, it helps make sense out of a world that doesn’t make much sense a lot of the time.
+It gives hope, it helps make sense out of a world that doesn’t seem to make much sense a lot of the time.

 The human mind is conditioned to look for order, to see patterns where there are no patterns and none of us are immune to that.

 Look for examples that you attribute to the LoA and see if you can explain them in any other way.

-The idealist and hypocrite in me prefers to say this:
+But the idealist and hypocrite in me prefers to say this:

-So if believing in the LoA makes you feel good and gives you a sense of purpose and control in your life, why upset the apple cart?
+If believing in the LoA makes you feel good and gives you a sense of purpose and control in your life, why upset the apple cart?